-If you can't get your child to the checkup, Medicaid may be able to help.
-Children with Medicaid and their parent can get free rides to and from the doctor, dentist, hospital or drug store.
+If you can't get your child to the checkup, Superior's Medical Ride program can help.
+If you have no other options for a ride, you and your child can get rides to and from the doctor, dentist, hospital or drug store at no charge.